trek-view/basecamp/_posts/2021-07-16-migrating-from-mapillary-api-v3-to-v4.md

 ---
 date: 2021-07-16
-title: "Migrating from the version 3 to version 4 of the Mapillary API"
+title: "Migrating from version 3 to version 4 of the Mapillary API"
 description: "The Mapillary v3 API is being shutdown on August 18.
 Here's a summary of the updates we're making to Map the Paths to support the changes."
 categories: guides
 tags: [Mapillary, Map the Paths]